standout/cgi-party/README.md

 # CGIParty
 CGIParty is a gem made for integrating against the CGI Group GRP API.
-As of now you can only perform bankid authorisation.
+As of now you can only perform BankID authorisation.

-- *You will need a agreement with CGI group in order to user their API.
+- *You will need an agreement with CGI group in order to user their API.
 We do not provide this.*

 ## Installation